Beatrix-droid/web-app-scraper/docker_notes.md

 - <code>CMD</code> Like "RUN" in the docker file but it is specifically to start our application.
 It is the last command issued in a DockerFile

 ## building the image
-To build the image run: 9with optional tag t)
+To build the image run:
 <code>docker build -t {name}{tag/version}  {location of docker file} </code>